Fourier dimension of imaginary Gaussian multiplicative chaos: Introduction

 \section{Introduction}

-Gaussian multiplicative chaos (GMC) is a theory of random measures obtained by exponentiating log-correlated Gaussian fields.
-It was introduced by Kahane~\cite{kahane85}, following earlier ideas of Mandelbrot~\cite{mandelbrot74} on turbulence and H{\o}egh-Krohn~\cite{hoeghkrohn71} in quantum field theory.
+Gaussian multiplicative chaos (GMC) is a theory of random measures, and more generally random distributions, obtained by exponentiating log-correlated Gaussian fields.
+It was introduced by Kahane \cite{kahane85}, following earlier ideas of Mandelbrot \cite{mandelbrot74} on turbulence and H{\o}egh-Krohn \cite{hoeghkrohn71} in quantum field theory.
 Over the last decades, GMC has become a central object in probability and mathematical physics, with connections to turbulence, finance, conformal field theory, random matrix theory and related areas.
-Since log-correlated fields are random distributions rather than functions, the exponential must be defined through a regularization and renormalization procedure, which yields a canonical multifractal object.
-Understanding its basic properties remains challenging in general dimensions.\\
+Since log-correlated fields are random distributions rather than functions, the exponential must be defined through a regularization and renormalization procedure.
+In the real setting, this construction yields a canonical multifractal measure.
+The complex-valued theory is still much less explored, especially in the purely imaginary regime considered here.

-In this article we focus on the one-dimensional setting and consider GMC on the unit circle $\mathbb T$.
-In this case, GMC exhibits numerous symmetries that one can exploit in its study.
-The underlying field is the trace of the two-dimensional Gaussian free field (GFF) on $\mathbb T$ with vanishing mean.
-More precisely, let $(X_\theta)_{\theta\in\mathbb T}$ be the centered Gaussian field with covariance
+In this work, we focus on the one-dimensional setting of the unit circle $\mathbb T=\mathbb R/2\pi\mathbb Z$.
+The underlying field is the trace of the two-dimensional Gaussian free field on $\mathbb T$, with zero average.
+Equivalently, it is the centered Gaussian field $X$ with covariance